NineTears/BigWigs-Turtle-zhCN/README.md

 Adjustments for Elysium made by <b>Hosq</b>.<br>
 Adjustments for Turtle-WoW made by <b>CosminPOP</b>.<br>
 Modifications for Turtle-WoW made by <b>Relar</b>.<br>
-Translated and modified by wind for the zhCN version of Bigwigs Turtle-WoW.
+Translated and modified by Wind&sunelegy for the zhCN version of Bigwigs Turtle-WoW.